xrlyu/stats506project/README.md

 # STATS 506 Project -- Group 4

 The goal of this project is to explore factors that can affect the level of LDL in a human body, and the result is intended to help readers gain insights on how to balance the level of LDL in order to control/prevent cardiovascular diseases.
-It is shown that age, weight, height, BMI, systolic and diastolic blood pressures, and the level of triglyceride are all factors that can explain the variation in the level of LDl.
+It is shown that age, weight, height, BMI, systolic and diastolic blood pressures, and the level of triglyceride are all factors that can explain the variation in the level of LDL.

 ## Outline